WohlSoft/Moondust-Project/LazyFixTool/LazyFixTool_Readme.txt

-LazyFixTool - this is a free console utility, what fixing lazily-made image masks
+LazyFixTool - this is a free console utility, for fix the lazily-made image masks and also, convert all BMPs into GIF
 --------------------------------------------------------------------------------
 This is a part of Platformer Game Engine by Wohlstand
 --------------------------------------------------------------------------------
-This programm distributed under GNU GPLv3
+This program distributed under GNU GPLv3
 ================================================================================
 This utility will fix lazily-made image masks:
 ============================================================================
 Syntax:

-   LazyFixTool [--help] /path/to/folder [-O/path/to/out] [-W] [-N]
+   LazyFixTool [--help] /path/to/folder [-O/path/to/out] [-W] [-N] [-G]

  --help              - Display this help /path/to/folder     - path to directory with pair of GIF files